New York, NY

 GET A GOOD WEBSITE:

 Customers want to be able to head to a website and be able to shop for everything they want without any trouble.
 This goes double whenever you’re a streetwear company.
-Make sure that your site is fast to run on mobile and everything works just how it should.
+Make sure that your site is fast to run on mobile and that everything works just how it should.

 WORK WITH OTHER STREETWEAR BRANDS: